 Now, as you inhale start to imagine white light entering your lungs with your breath.
 When it comes time to exhale, imagine cloudy gray energy leaving your body.
 Inhaling, white, pure, healthy Qi.
 Exhaling old, stagnant, toxic energy.
 Continue breathing and visualizing the movement of those energies.
 After a few minutes, start to imagine the white light building in your lungs and expanding to your entire body.
 Perhaps, send a little extra white light to any parts of your body that need it the most.

 You can breathe and visualize as long as you’d like, but Lee recommends doing it at least ten minutes or so.
 The longer you do it, the more your concentration sharpens and the more your mind is able to circulate healing Qi throughout your body.
 When you’re ready to conclude your meditation, smile to yourself and continue going about your day.

 More Immunity Boosting Practices

 If you enjoyed this meditation and would like to learn more practices for boosting your immune system, be sure to check out Lee’s popular evergreen workshop: Qi Gong for Winter.
-In this three-hour experience, Lee teaches many powerful practices designed to help you boost your immune system and harness your inner strength.
+In this three-and-a-half-hour experience, Lee teaches many powerful practices designed to help you boost your immune system and harness your inner strength.
 Also, because it’s an evergreen workshop, you can rewatch those lessons as often as you would like from the comfort of your own home.

 The topics that Lee covers include: replenishing your Qi, protecting your body against colds and illnesses, inner peace meditations, and cultivating bodily attunement, among many others.
 Although these lessons are especially essential during the winter, they’re also very valuable throughout the entire year.
 Click the banner below to learn more and start practicing today.